You’ve found forgotten friends, images and even episodes of TV shows through free online searches. Now, you can find lost money in much the same way.

 3. Unclaimed bank funds

-Most accounts held in banks and savings and loans are insured by the Federal Deposit Insurance Corporation, or FDIC.
+The Federal Deposit Insurance Corporation, or FDIC, insures many accounts held in banks and savings and loans.
 So, if your financial institution goes under, the FDIC is responsible for payment of insured deposits and the liquidation of the remaining assets.
-If you had an account or owned shares in an institution that fails, this FDIC site will help you claim money you are owed money for:

 4. Savings bonds and Treasury funds